 Offsets can also be propagated by taking cuttings from them.
 Take a sharp knife and cut a balance away from the main plant, being sure to include a small section of the stem.

-You can then pot this cutting in well-draining soil and water it deeply.
+You can then pot this rhizome cutting in well-draining soil or potting mix and water it deeply.
 The offset will quickly produce new roots and leaves and become a new plant.

-As you can see, there are several ways that you can propagate a snake plant.
+As you can see, there are several ways that you can propagate snake plant.

-Whether you divide the root ball, take offsets, or cuttings, you will quickly have new plants ready to be potted and cared for.
+Whether you divide the root ball, take offsets, or root cuttings, you will quickly have new plants ready to be potted and cared for.
+Just choose the propagation method that suits you best.

-With a little effort, you can have a whole collection of snake plants in no time!
+With a little effort, you can have a whole collection of these popular houseplants in no time!

 How To Care For A Snake Plant?

-Allow the soil to dry out completely between waterings, as overwatering can be detrimental to the plant.
+Allow the cactus soil to dry out completely between waterings, as overwatering can be detrimental to the succulent plant.

 Fertilize snake plants about once a month during the growing season.
 Be sure to use a diluted fertilizer that does not contain too much nitrogen, which can cause the leaves to be yellow.